mdurmus/swimmer/README.md

 + To provide a user-friendly website that makes you feel like you are swimming in water with the use of responsive and appropriate colors and images.
 + Finally, with a form object, users can be informed about both their messages and the type of swimming they are interested in.

+## User Strories

+### First time users

++ As a first time user I want to understand the main purpose of the site and learn about the benefits of swimming for my mental and tranquility health.

++ As a first time user, I would like to understand how it will affect my body and soul about the sport of swimming on the website and be affected with a positive effect.

++ I want to have a simple experience, free of ads and other annoying screens.

+### Returning User

++ If you need to examine the benefits of different swimming styles, I can contact you for more information.

++ I would like to be informed with a content update in the area of benefits that I don't know about yet.

++ I can learn about a new swimming style or change my swimming technique.

+### Frequent User

++ As a frequent user I want to be able to sign-up to the Swimmers newsletter in order to get updates about new poses added to the website.